HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

   sql_file="lighthouse_category_scores_per_cms.sql"
 ) }}

 The median Lighthouse accessibility score for the top 10 CMSs ranges between 76 and 91.
-Squarespace and Weebly have the highest scores of 91, while Tilda has the lowest accessibility scores.
+Squarespace and Weebly have the highest scores of 91, while Tilda had the lowest accessibility scores.

 **Best Practices**